NVIDIA/cudnn-frontend/README.FE.0.x.md

 The most common `engineConfig` generation is the built-in heuristics of cuDNN V8.
 Generally, this is appended with the fallback list.
 An example of usage can be seen in `run_from_cudnn_find(...)` function in `conv_sample.cpp`.

 ## Errata Filter:
-Errata filter gives the cuDNN team an opportunity to block certain faulty kernels from being executed. cuDNN team can eitherprovide a json file which blocks certain engine configs from being executed.
+Errata filter gives the cuDNN team an opportunity to block certain faulty kernels from being executed. cuDNN team can either provide a json file which blocks certain engine configs from being executed.
 The users can augment to this list if they find certain characteristics to be undesirable (Eg. Bad memory access, Execution plan failure).
 Users can either declare the json file statically or load from a file during runtime using the environment variable "CUDNN_ERRATA_JSON_FILE".

 #### Json format
     version             : 1    - Mandatory.
 Tells the format version of the json.